What happens during an asthma attack?

 4. Maintain a healthy weight

 - As you put on weight in adulthood, your weight gain is mostly fat rather than muscle.
-This excess weight can lead to conditions that increase your chances of heart disease — high blood pressure, high cholesterol and diabetes.
+This excess weight can lead to conditions that increase your chances of heart disease — high blood pressure, high cholesterol and diabetes.- One way to see if your weight is healthy is to calculate your body mass index (BMI), which considers your height and weight in determining whether you have a healthy or unhealthy percentage of body fat.

 - Even small reductions in weight can be beneficial.
 Reducing your weight by just 10 percent can decrease your blood pressure, lower your blood cholesterol level and reduce your risk of diabetes